Latest News

 The U.S. Energy System has begun 2026 with more momentum and buzz than it's had in decades, despite all the policy whiplash.

-Electricity production in the United States is increasing faster than most other western countries.
-This allows utilities to provide more power?to data centres that are growing rapidly and using a lot of energy, and AI applications which are the key drivers for the U.S. economic.
+Electricity production in the U.S. is increasing faster than most other western countries, which allows utilities to provide more power to data centres, AI applications, and other fast-growing, energy-intensive technologies that are driving the U.S. economic growth.

 The strong state of the U.S. Energy Sector is a testament to President Donald Trump’s "energy dominance", which will gain even more momentum in 2018 as new energy policies are implemented.